rsyslog/rsyslog/CONTRIBUTING.md

 We will take the liberty to close such PRs if they are left open for more than a day or two.

+Please note, though, that the rsyslog repro is fully set up to use Travis CI.
+Travis covers about 95% of all essential testing.
+So we highly recommend that you use Travis to do initial checks on your work and create the PR only after this looks good.
+That saves both you and us some time.

 Requirements for patches
 ------------------------
 In order to ensure good code quality, after applying the path the code must